mhagander/pg_githooks/README.rst

 nobranchdelete
 	Enforce that existing branches cannot be removed (by pushing a branch with the name :*branch*)

+There are also policies that should be set to a string:

+branchnamefilter
+	Set to a regular expression that will be applied to all new branches created.
+If the expression matches, the branch creation will be allowed, otherwise not.
+The expression will always be anchored at the beginning, but if you want it anchored at the end you need to add a $ at the end.
+Setting *nobranchcreate* will override this setting and not allow any branches at all.

 git command wrapper script